Frequently Asked Questions about the IRB Application

 Applying for IRB Approval

-- What kind of research studies require IRB approval?
+- What kind of research studies require registration with the IRB?

 - How do I apply for IRB approval?